akesterson/defunct-disco/README.md

 bash wrapper).
 These parameters appear in /var/disco/parameters on the client and server, and default values can be found there in the client/server install before the first run of the client.

     /disco/client/cmds/rsync : The rsync command to use when synching files.
-The source and destination
-        paths will be appended directly to this string.
     /disco/server/uri : The rsync URI from which to fetch module definitions.
     /disco/NODE_NAME/modules : This list defines the modules to install on a given node.
-/disco/NODE_NAME/parameters : This tree defines all configuration parameters for the node not related to
-        any module in particular.
+    /disco/NODE_NAME/parameters : This tree defines all configuration parameters for the node not related to any module in particular.

 Some special parameters are provided to the client, that do not exist on the paramters tree until
 runtime:

-/disco/NODE_NAME/current_module : This parameter defines the full name of the current module, such that
-        a module definition file can access its personal parameters via without knowing its name, e.g.:
+    /disco/NODE_NAME/current_module : This parameter defines the full name of the current module, such that a module definition file can access its personal parameters via without knowing its name, e.g.:
         $(disco-param get /classes/$(disco-param get /current_module)/some/module/specific/path)

 How to deploy stuff